-Robert is an extremely gifted cook, and was gracious enough to guest blog for me knowing what I’ve been through as of late.
+Robert is an extremely gifted cook, and was gracious enough to guest blog for me.
 Robert has two blogs where you can see his amazing dishes, step by step, and you can find them HERE and HERE.
 Please check them out, especially the latter!
-Now, without further ado (seems to be my phrase of the past few months), here’s Robert showing us his Miso marinated Alaskan black cod!
+Now, without further adieu, here’s Robert showing us his Miso Marinated Alaskan Black Cod!
 Just try to keep your salivary glands in check – I dare you!

 For some time now I have been on the hunt for a reliable source of Black Cod.
 Even in Anchorage, Alaska it seems the stuff is like gold.
 Friends don’t share, stores never have the stuff, everything gets shipped to Japan, etc. Well that is a bunch of crap.
 It became a mission.

 In the words of GW “Mission Accomplished”.
 While looking around online for various farmer’s markets, I came across one that had a seafood vendor promising fresh black cod.
 Well I’ll be.
 So you know I was there bright and early.
 The market was not what you might expect.
 About 8-10 vendors in a parking lot selling their wares.
 But as promised, the seafood guy had the goods, black cod, scallops, side stripe shrimp, and of course halibut.
 At $14/lb it wasn’t cheap but he promised to have it through August.